caewok/fvtt-terrain-mapper/README.md

 This module intends to be system-neutral.
 Note that at the moment, however, this module requires a system that uses Foundry VTT's active effects system.
 I will endeavor to make this module compatible with other systems upon request (and to the extent possible).

+You can use the [wiki page](https://github.com/caewok/fvtt-terrain-mapper/wiki/Terrains) to share exported terrains.

 # Thanks

 Special thanks to: